-If you are a fan of the Atlanta Falcons, the 2019 NFL season has been rather disappointing.
+If you are a fan of the Atlanta Falcons, the 2019 NFL season was rather disappointing.
 It started off with such great promise and a dynamic offense on paper, but instead turned into a roller coaster and a guaranteed losing season.
-This team isn’t throwing in the towel just yet, though.
+This team wasn’t throwing in the towel earlier, though.

-After taking down the Carolina Panthers last week, the Falcons completely stunned the San Francisco 49ers at Levi’s Stadium on Sunday afternoon.
+After taking down the Carolina Panthers in Week 14, the Falcons completely stunned the San Francisco 49ers at Levi’s Stadium the following week.
 How they captured the road win in Santa Clara, Calif. is one of the most impressive feats in NFL history.

 The Falcons scored two touchdowns and 12 points total in a span of only two seconds.
 That’s not a mistake, either.
 It’s a new record.

-Scoring two touchdowns in under 10 seconds has only happened twice in the last 10 years.
+Scoring two touchdowns in under 10 seconds had only happened twice in the previous 10 years.
 The Carolina Panthers did so in five seconds against the Arizona Cardinals back in 2009, and the St. Louis Rams accomplished the feat in six seconds against in the Houston Texans in 2013.

 But two touchdowns in two seconds?
 Good luck to anyone trying to break this record.

 Matt Ryan Finds Julio Jones for Game-Winning TD